 Comment.
-Section 688 is amended to make clear that, although earnings of an employee-debtor are "not exempt by law" from all collection procedures, they are exempt from levy of execution and are subject to levy only under the Employees' Earnings Protection Law, Son subdivision (b) of Section 690.5%.
+Section 688 is amended to make clear that, although earnings of an employee-debtor are "not exempt by law" from all collection procedures, they are exempt from levy of execution and are subject to levy only under the Employees' Earnings Protection Law.
+See the Comment to Section 682.
 See generally Chapter 2.5 (commencing with Section 723.010).
 The phrase "except as provided for in Section 690.6" is deleted as unnecessary.
-The sentence relating to gold dust is deleted as obsolets.
+The sentence relating to gold dust is deleted as obsolete.